-How to Take Doxorubicin
+How to Take Etoposide

-Doxorubicin is given through an intravenous (IV, into a vein) infusion or injection.
-It can be given alone or with other drugs.
-The dosage and schedule are determined by your height and weight, type of cancer, and how the medication is given.
+Etoposide is given by intravenous (IV, into a vein) infusion.
+It can also be given by mouth in the form of a capsule, but this article will focus on the intravenous route.
+The dosage and schedule is determined by the person's size, type of cancer, and mode of administration.
+It can be given alone or with other medications.

 Even when carefully and correctly administered by trained personnel, this drug may cause a feeling of burning and pain.
-There is a risk that this medication may leak out of the vein at the injection site, leading to tissue damage that can be severe.
-If the area of injection becomes red, swollen, or painful at any time during or after the injection, tell your care team right away.
-Do not apply anything to the site unless told to do so by your care team.
+There is a risk that this medication may leak out of the vein at the injection site, resulting in tissue damage that can be severe.
+If the area of injection becomes red, swollen, or painful at any time during or after the injection, notify your care team immediately.
+Do not apply anything to the site unless instructed by your care team.